clouatre-labs/clouatre.ca/src/data/blog/orchestrating-ai-agents-subagent-architecture.md

 - BUILD: Execute the approved plan
 - CHECK: Validate against plan requirements

 This separation preserves governance without creating bottlenecks.
 Humans make strategic decisions.
 AI executes.
-If validation fails, the system loops back to BUILD with specific feedback—no human intervention for mechanical fixes.
+If validation fails, the system loops back to BUILD with specific feedback.
+No human intervention for mechanical fixes.

 The gates also create natural documentation points.
 Each approval is a checkpoint in the decision record.